If you’ve been teetering with the idea of taking your lettering game up a few notches and going digital, you’ve probably looked into iPad lettering.

 From elegant and simple to complex and colourful, the iPad is one of the most coveted tools an artist might hope for…but also kind of daunting (especially if you’re not the most tech-savy, like me).

 That’s why I’ve brought in Karin Newport of iPad Lettering to go over the very basics of all things iPad lettering.
-If you’re a seasoned letterer or a complete newbie, Karin will take you through everything from her favourite tools, how to import a file (such as the Show Me Your Drills worksheets *winky face*), and so many little tricks in between.
+If you’re a seasoned letterer or a complete newbie, Karin will take you through everything from her favourite tools, how to import a file, and so many little tricks in between.

 And I KNOW, I know…I’ve said this with so many past interviews, but THIS time I *really* mean it.
 Watching the video will help you understand SO.MUCH.MORE. than me trying to explain steps in a blog post, so I really urge you to check it out for yourself here.

 The links below may be affiliate links where appropriate.
 This means that your purchase through these links may result in a few cents in payment to me, to support creating further resources like this one!
 That being said, I will never suggest supplies that I do not personally use and fully recommend.

 Now, the very first step to getting yourself started on iPad lettering might be the most obvious.
 But it’s Friday and you’ve had a long week so I’ll just give you a hand in case…(*drum roll, please*) You need an Apple iPad!

 Though any iPad that works with a stylus will do, Karin is a fan of the 12.9” iPad Pro for a few reasons, but the main one being the size.
 Karin enjoys how her whole hand sits on the screen (for comfort reasons), that she can prop up and hold it comfortably in the crook of her forearm and that the screen resembles a sheet of paper in scale.